firstname.lastname@example.org | 254 20 2663761 or 254 713 771 001

 This is one of Kenya’s most quiet and remote national parks.
 It is also one of the most famous of Kenya safari parks that requires lots of patience to find wildlife in the bushy centre of the park.
 Despite being arid, few wildlife to be expected in this dry region among them elephants, rhinos, lions, leopards, cheetah, buffalos, wart hogs, Grevy’s Zebra (found only in the northern Kenya), reticulated giraffes, hyenas and antelope species.
 The heart of the park is extensive forest and as such it supports these wildlife.
 The thick forest does not make for great game viewing so it requires lots of your time which will ultimately be rewarded.

 Birding is also great with some rare birds on record.
 Lake Paradise is an enchanting spot and a good place to camp, although there are no facilities here.
 This is also where most of the reserve’s water birds hang out.
-It is highly recommended to fly into Marsabit because the road from Isiolo is very rough and with banditry cases reported.

 It covers 1,806 sq. kms. of wild, semi – desert landscape characterized by rocky hills, plains and rivers.
 The scenic beauty is breathtaking; game to view include elephant, Greater and Lesser Kudu, Gerenuk and Grants Gazelle.
 It is accessed via the Isiolo/Marsabit road which passes through the reserve.